Pindrai: Demographics

 The population of town comprises mostly Jain, Muslims and Hindu.
-Hindu is a majority population of 74.5%.Muslim population in three decade overtake Jain population and now it is 12.9% while Jain are 11.7%.
+Hindu is a majority population of 74.5%.In three decades Muslim population overtake Jain population and now it is 12.9% while Jain are 11.7%.
 The town has Christian population 0.02% too, which are peoples who joined this religion in last three to four decade.
 Buddhist Population is 0.29%.
 It has oldest government school of Nainpur Tehsil and therefore 74.4% (3540 Person) population is literate and literacy rate is 85.18% (based on 2011 census).
 The literacy rate in the census has been calculated after discounting population 0 to 6 years.
 In census 2011, population was 4755.
 Sex ratio of town is 991.
 The town thus has highest sex ratio among towns of Mandla district.
 Sex ratio under age 6 population is 1102 which is highest among towns in Mandla District.
 Town has population of schedule cast 12.18% and schedule tribe 7.26%.
 Even SC and ST people is minimum, the seat is still reserved for local elections for them as per state government rules.
-The Percent of schedule tribe Population is lowest among other towns of Mandla district.
-In town, SC and ST community, the sex ratio is 990 and 1331 respectively.
+The Percent of schedule tribe Population is lowest among other towns of Mandla district.Sex ratio in SC and ST community is 990 and 1331 respectively.
 The 70.3% SC people are literate among SC community while this percentage in ST community is 69%.